omahs/evmts-monorepo/README.md

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧

-This project is work in progress and subject to frequent changes
+**This project is work in progress and subject to frequent changes** **This is experimental software not for production use**

+Looking to get started building a production-ready dapp?
+Check out wagmi cli: https://wagmi.sh/cli/create-wagmi. <br />
+Interested in the OP stack and this projects **decentralization roadmap**?
+You should be!
+Check out op stack blog here: https://optimism.mirror.xyz/fLk5UGjZDiXFuvQh6R_HscMQuuY9ABYNF7PI76-qJYs